RSE-Sheffield/SORT/data/README.md

 python manage.py loaddata ./data/*.json
 ```

-or the following if you're using Powershell:
+or the following if you're using PowerShell:

 ```powershell
 $files = Get-ChildItem -Path "data" -Filter "*.json"